BCDigSchol/missionary-grammars/app/views/pages/praxis.html.md

 assembled metadata, using Oxygen XML Editor and TEI standards.
 These include an authorography (i.e. prosopography), which encodes information about each missionary represented in the corpus;
 an orgography, which encodes information about the missionary orders or organizations;
-represented in the corpus; and a publication gazateer, which associates each text with its place of publication.
+represented in the corpus; and a publication gazetteer, which associates each text with its place of publication.
 We also encoded the preface and a dictionary entry from the (1855)
 <cite>Dictionnaire Français–Wolof et Wolof–Français</cite>, as ‘proofs-of-concept’, to demonstrate a
 technique that might be extended over the entirety of the corpus texts in the frame of a longer project, and further to model XML rendering of older linguistic documentation.
 All of the TEI files are housed in the TAPAS [repository](http://beta.tapasproject.org/documenting-indigenous-languages/documenting-indigenous-languages), but are also directly accessible on this site.

-The location intelligence and visualization engine CartoDB was used to convert the data contained in the publication gazateer and the target language metadata fields into an interactive map that plots the places of publication for each text in the corpus, as well as the loci of target language speech communities.
+The location intelligence and visualization engine CartoDB was used to convert the data contained in the publication gazetteer and the target language metadata fields into an interactive map that plots the places of publication for each text in the corpus, as well as the loci of target language speech communities.
 We used MapWarper to georectify a period (1892) map from the from the University of Illinois at [Urbana-Champaign Maps of Africa to 1900](http://imagesearchnew.library.illinois.edu/cdm/landingpage/collection/africanmaps) collection, which we used as a base-layer.
-This resource was then embedded directly into the project site.
+This resource was then embedded directly into the HTML site.